peteroupc/peteroupc.github.io/random.md

 Some applications require multiple processes (including threads, tasks, or subtasks) to use [**reproducible "random" numbers**](#Manually_Seeded_PRNGs) for the same purpose.
 An example is multiple instances of a simulation with random starting conditions.
 However, noncryptographic PRNGs tend to produce "random" number sequences that are correlated to each other, which is undesirable for simulations in particular.
 To reduce this correlation risk, an application can:

 - Choose seeds carefully.
 The risk is lowest if the seeds are uncorrelated themselves.
 It is NOT RECOMMENDED to seed PRNGs with sequential counters, linearly related numbers, or timestamps; timestamps in particular can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(18)**](#Note18)</sup>
-- Use two or more designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>
+- Choose PRNGs carefully.
+    - Only [**high-quality PRNGs**](#High_Quality_RNGs_Requirements) ought to be chosen.
-- Choose PRNGs (e.g., `sfc`) that support "streams" of numbers that behave like independent random number sequences.
-These PRNGs generally have efficient ways to assign a different stream to each process, but describing how they work is out of scope of this document.
+    - Some PRNGs (such as `sfc`) support "streams" of numbers that behave like independent random number sequences, and have efficient ways to assign a different stream to each process.
+    - Other PRNGs (such as LCGs with non-prime modulus, or PRNGs based on them such as PCG) produce highly correlated sequences for similar seeds and ought to be avoided.
+- Use two or more different designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>

 The following is a general way to seed multiple processes for random number generation.
 Generate a seed (or use a predetermined seed) and distribute that seed to each process as follows<sup>[**(20)**](#Note20)</sup>: